-(non-mandatory, integer) is a number of seconds after which the client should re-validate the user's password for the current authentication realm.
-As a special case, the value 0 means that the client SHOULD automatically forget the user-inputted password to the current authentication realm and revert to the unauthenticated state (i.e. server-initiated logout).
-This does not, however, mean that the long-term memories for the passwords (such as password reminders and auto fill-ins) should be removed.
-If a new value of timeout is received for the same authentication realm, it overrides the previous timeout.
+(non-mandatory, integer) is the number of seconds after which the client should re-validate the user's password for the current authentication realm.
+The value 0 means that the client SHOULD automatically forget the user-inputted password for the current authentication realm and revert to the unauthenticated state (i.e. server-initiated logout).
+This does not, however, mean that the long-term memories for the passwords (such as the password reminders and auto fill-ins) should be removed.
+If a new timeout value is received for the same authentication realm, it overrides the previous timeout.

-The header MUST be sent before the content body: it MUST NOT be sent in a trailer of a chunked-encoded response.
-If a "100 Continue" response is sent from the server, The Authentication-Info header SHOULD be included in that response, instead of the final response.
+The header MUST be sent before the content body: it MUST NOT be sent in the trailer of a chunked-encoded response.
+If a "100 Continue" response is sent from the server, the Authentication-Info header SHOULD be included in that response, instead of the final response.

 4.7.
-200-Optional-B0
+200-Optional-INIT

-The 200-Optional-B0 messages enables a non-mandatory authentication, which is not possible under current HTTP authentication mechanism.
-In several Web applications, users can access the same contents both as a guest user and as a authenticated users.
-In usual Web applications, it is implemented using HTTP cookies [RFC2965] and custom form-based authentications.
-The new method of authentication using this message will provide a replacement for those authentication systems.
-The support for this message is RECOMMENDED, unless the protocol is used for some specific applications in which authentication is always mandatory.
+The 200-Optional-INIT messages enable a non-mandatory authentication, which is not possible under the current HTTP authentication mechanism.
+In several Web applications, users can access the same contents as both a guest user and an authenticated user.
+In most Web applications, it is implemented using HTTP cookies [RFC6265] and custom form-based authentications.
+The new authentication method using this message will provide a replacement for these authentication systems.
+Support for this message is RECOMMENDED, unless the protocol is used for some specific applications in which the authentication is always mandatory.

-Servers MAY send HTTP successful responses (response code 200, 206 and others) containing the Optional-WWW-Authenticate header, when it is allowed to send 401-B0 responses (with one exception described below).
-Such responses are hereafter called 200-Optional-B0 responses.
+Servers MAY send HTTP successful responses (response code 200, 206 and others) containing the Optional-WWW-Authenticate header, when it is allowed to send 401-INIT responses (with one exception described below).
+Such responses are hereafter called 200-Optional-INIT responses.

-HTTP/1.1 200 OK Optional-WWW-Authenticate: Mutual version=-draft07, algorithm=xxxx, validation=xxxx, realm="xxxx", stale=0 Figure 9: the BNF syntax for the header in 200-Optional-B0 header
+HTTP/1.1 200 OK

+Optional-WWW-Authenticate: Mutual version=-draft07, algorithm=xxxx, validation=xxxx, realm="xxxx", stale=0

+Figure 9: BNF syntax for header in 200-Optional-INIT header

-The fields contained in the Optional-WWW-Authenticate header is the same as the 401-B0 message described in Section 4.1.
-For authentication-related matters, a 200-Optional-B0 message will have the same meaning as a 401-B0 message with a corresponding WWW-Authenticate header.
-(The behavior for other matters, such as caching, MAY be different between 200-Optional-B0 and 401-B0 messages.)
+The fields contained in the Optional-WWW-Authenticate header are the same as those for the 401-INIT message described in Section 4.1.
+For authentication-related matters, a 200-Optional-INIT message will have the same meaning as a 401-INIT message with a corresponding WWW-Authenticate header.
+(The behavior for other matters, such as caching, MAY be different between the 200-Optional-INIT and 401-INIT messages.)

-The 200-Optional-B0 message is a only place where an Optional-WWW-Authenticate header is allowed.
-If a server is to send a 401-B1 or a 401-B0-stale responses, it SHALL NOT replace it with 200-Optional-B0 or similar responses.
-Furthermore, if a server is going to send a 401-B0 message as a responses to req-A3 message with a correct realm, the server MUST send a 401-B0 message, not a 200-Optional-B0 message.
+The 200-Optional-INIT message is the only place where an Optional-WWW-Authenticate header is allowed.
+If a server is supposed to send a 401-KEX-S1 or a 401-STALE response, it SHALL NOT replace it with 200-Optional-INIT or similar responses.
+Furthermore, if a server is going to send a 401-INIT message as a response to a req-VFY-C message with a correct realm, the server MUST send a 401-INIT message, not a 200-Optional-INIT message.

-Servers requesting non-mandatory authentication SHOULD send the path field in 401-B1 messages with an appropriate value.
-Clients supporting non-mandatory authentication MUST recognize the field, and MUST send either req-A1 or req-A3 request for the URI space inside the specified paths, instead of a normal request without an Authorization header.
+Servers requesting non-mandatory authentication SHOULD send the path field in the 401-KEX-S1 messages with an appropriate value.
+Clients supporting non-mandatory authentication MUST recognize the field, and MUST send either a req-KEX-C1 or a req-VFY-C request for the URI space inside the specified paths, instead of a normal request without an Authorization header.